JobaerChowdhury/window-fns/README.md

 > 3. **Use at your own risk.** The developers assume no responsibility for any issues, errors, or damages arising from the use of this repository.
 > 4. This is NOT intended to be a serious production or academic project; it is a **personal learning journey** and experimentation with AI-assisted coding.

 Welcome to the **SQL Window Functions Mastery** project!
 This repository contains a comprehensive set of tutorials, interactive exercises, and interview questions designed to help you master SQL Window Functions using **DuckDB** and **Python**.

+Why **DuckDB**?
+Normally it is cumbersome to setup/connect to a database server.
+DuckDB allows us to work on data using SQL from within Python.
+It is the simplest approach for learning and practicing the Window functions here.

 ## 📖 Overview